elmomoilanen/Modular-equations/README.md

 ## Install ##

-For the library version, add the following to your `Cargo.toml`
+For the library target, add the following to your `Cargo.toml`

 ```toml
 [dependencies]
 modular_equations = "1.0"
 ```

-To use the CLI, you may just clone this repo and run `cargo build --release` againts it afterwards.
+For the binary target, easiest way to install is just to run `cargo install modular_equations` and make sure that the installation location is in $PATH.
+Then command `modular_equations --help` should work and show further usage advice.

 ## Use ##